 Teens are more likely than ever before, to suffer from eating disorders.
 A new study states that 10 out of 100 young women now suffer from some sort of an eating disorder.
-Over eating related to tension and poor dietary habits associated with fast fatty foods have propelled eating disorders to over 10% of the young adults effected.
-Two diagnosable psychiatric conditions, Bulimia and Anorexia Nervosa, are on the increase in teenage girls and young women,.
-Often times, these disorders are hereditary.
-Eating disorders effect teenage boys at a much lesser rate.
+Over eating related to tension and poor dietary habits associated with fast fatty foods have propelled eating disorders to over 10% of the young adults affected.
+Two diagnosable psychiatric conditions, Bulimia and Anorexia Nervosa, are on the increase in teenage girls and young women.
+Oftentimes, these disorders are hereditary.
+Eating disorders affect teenage boys at a much lesser rate.